-Joy Thompson, BS, CLT, CMT, E-RYT, is licensed by the state of Virginia as a Massage Therapist and recognized by LANA and the NLN as a Certified Lymphedema Therapist.
+Joy Thompson, BS, CLT, LMT, E-RYT, is licensed by the state of Virginia as a Massage Therapist and recognized by LANA and the NLN as a Certified Lymphedema Therapist.
 She holds a B.S. degree from Biola University in La Mirada, California which was granted in 1987.

 Joy first became interested in massage as a faculty member of the Academy of Massage Therapy at the Institute of Health & Healing in Newport News, VA, where she taught Anatomy & Physiology, as well as many other courses, from 2006-2012.
 While teaching, she completed the 505-hour Massage Certification Program in February, 2008.
 Since graduation, she has taken advanced courses in Structural integration and Manual Lymphatic Drainage and is now a Certified Lymphedema Therapist.
-Her desire to help those who suffer from lymphatic challenges prompted her to re-shape the primary focus of her business to lymphatic care.
-She is also delighted to have partnered with Center 4 Massage Therapy in Hampton, VA, where she sees a small number of massage clients.
-Joy is grateful to Joyce Nelson, owner of Center 4 Massage Therapy, for allowing her this opportunity to continue her massage work, addressing grouchy muscles and having, as she puts it, an empathetic and intelligent conversation with the soft tissues of the body.
+Her desire to help those who suffer from lymphatic challenges prompted her to re-shape the primary focus of her business to lymphatic care, where she provides a full spectrum of care, and works to educate the public at large about this misunderstood and debilitating condition for which, currently, there is no cure.